dberg/c4/README.md

 ## C4

-C4 is a collection of emacs modes and parsers for Java 7, Scala 2.10 and the JVM bytecode.
+C4 is an emacs mode for Java 7, Scala 2.12 and the JVM bytecode.

-The java emacs mode provides:

-- Syntax highlighting
-- Indentation

 Scala support is under development.